openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func nodeAt(index: Int64): Option<LinkedListNode<T>>
 ```

-Function: Retrieves the node of the element at the specified `index` (0-based).
+Function: Gets the node of the element at the specified 'index' in the linked list, with numbering starting from 0.

 The time complexity of this function is O(n).